 Since the issuer can simply make a new bond issue at lower interest rates, it will benefit greatly by “calling” or “pre-terminating” the bond.
 When this happens, the bondholder receives payment but is now at risk to reinvest the received funds in bonds that pay lower interest rates.

 Another specific example of reinvestment risk is prepayment risk, wherein the bond issuer returns the principal at an early, unscheduled date to take advantage of declining interest rates in the economy.
-When this happens, the bondholder is at risk to reinvest the returned principal in other bonds that pay lower interest rates.

-Exchange Rate Risk
+5. Exchange Rate Risk

 For example, if the dollar depreciates from an exchange rate of US$1.00 = Php50.00 to US$1.00 = Php48.00, a peso-based investor receiving coupon interest of $100 annually will receive less money after converting the dollar interest to peso.

 Bonds with high credit rating are generally considered low-risk.
 If they are “downgraded” to a lower credit rating, they are assumed to be riskier than before.
 Investors of a downgraded bond will be faced with a higher risk of default and lower price of the bond.
-This is downgrade risk.
+This is called downgrade risk.

 Bonds issued by a sovereign entity (more specifically, a country) are almost always low-risk.
 That’s because they can always raise taxes or print more money just to be able to pay its bond obligations.
 If, however, the country’s attitude towards repayment changes or its ability to repay worsens, the government bond becomes riskier.
 This risk is called sovereign risk.

-For example, new regulations on clean air requirements, storms that destroyed warehouses, or multi-million dollar theft by the CEO may cause companies to incur losses which can reduce the cash available for bondolders.
+For example, new regulations on clean air requirements, storms that destroyed warehouses, or multi-million dollar theft by the CEO may cause companies to incur losses which can reduce the cash available for bondholders.